Punvireakroth/SocialMediaBotSuite/README.md

-# 📬 Facebook Auto Responder
+# 📬 Facebook Bot Suite
-This bot automatically performs various tasks which can automat marketing process.
+**socialMediaBotSuite** is a comprehensive suite for social media automation.
+It includes:

 ## ✨ Features